One unit of credit equals four semester hours.

-Environment, programming, and application of Microsoft’s Visual Basic are discussed.
-Students use the latest version of Microsoft’s Visual Basic to develop Windows-application programs suitable for implementation on a network.
+Environment, programming and application of Microsoft's Visual Basic are discussed.
+Students use the latest version of Microsoft's Visual Basic to develop Windows-application programs.
 Class modules are introduced to promote object-oriented design.
-ActiveX Data Objects are used to interface with a database package, and used to demonstrate implementation of a distributed database system on a network.
+Techniques of data binding are discussed to allow seamless movement of data between GUIs (graphical user interfaces) and databases.

 CS 504 Computer Network Concepts

-This course discusses network architecture, components, protocols, design, and topology.
-Included in this discussion are the topics of data communications fundamentals, TCP/IP, UUCP, OSI Layers, gateways, bridges, routers, domains, packets, datagrams, and related network concepts.
+This course discusses network architecture, components, protocols, design and topology and transmission media.
+Included in this discussion are the topics of data communication fundamentals, TCP/IP, OSI Layers, gateways, bridges, routers, domains, packets, datagrams as well as transmission media and related network concepts.

 CS 511 Local Area Networks